caelan-a/Portfolio/content/projects/1_wappy.md

 <section class="pt-10 ">

 <Image src="/assets/images/projects/wappy/header.svg" class="lg:float-left lg:pr-32 w-1/2"/>

 <div>
     <h1>Project</h1>

     <p>
-        ROBAWS hired Apollo App Development to help construct a cross platform mobile app called Wappy to power their administrative software suite.<br /> <br />
+        Beginning in 2019, ROBAWS hired me to help construct a cross platform mobile app called Wappy to power their administrative software suite.<br /> <br />
-        The goal of this app was to allow project based companies such as those in construction to consolidate both delivery of work orders to employees and tracking of work done and materials used.
+        The goal of this app was to allow project based companies such as those in construction to consolidate both delivery of work orders to employees, tracking of work done and materials used.
-        This allows companies to maximise their efficiency and productivity while allowing workers to complete their work and log required information reliably and conveniently.
+        This would allow companies to maximise their efficiency and productivity while simultaneously letting workers complete their job and log required information reliably and conveniently.
         <br />
         <br />

-        Workers are able to log what materials they use, how much time they spend at sites etc.
+        Workers were enabled to log what materials they usde, how much time they spent at sites etc.
-        More importantly they have a streamlined interface to receive workorders from their employers that enclose all of the contact info, locations, documents and associated data to complete their work.
+        More importantly they were given a streamlined interface to receive workorders from their employers that enclosed all of the contact info, locations, documents and associated data to complete their work.
     </p>
 </div>